 Religions and Theology at Manchester is one of the oldest and most prestigious departments of its kind in the United Kingdom.
 In the two most recent HEFCE Research Assessment Exercises it was given the top rating of 5*, which indicates international excellence in all areas of its research.
 It provides supervised research leading to the degrees of MPhil and PhD.
 With some 20 full-time and 12 part-time and honorary members of the academic staff, it is able to offer students an intellectually stimulating and diverse educational environment for postgraduate study.

 Wesley Seminary at Indiana Wesleyan University, located in Marion, Indiana, was formed in 2009 as a seminary with a practical and student-centered approach for busy working ministers.
 The new Wesley Seminary model allows ministers to stay in their current ministry setting while attending seminary.
 By combining team-taught courses of theologians and practitioners with weekly homework that can applied to one's local ministry, the new Wesley Seminary at Indiana Wesleyan University has full ATS accreditation and has grown to over 450 students.
 It is sponsored by the Wesleyan Church.

-We also work collaboratively on select scholarly projects with The Australasian Centre for Wesleyan Research and the Oxford Centre for Methodism and Church History, Oxford Brookes University.
-Wesley and Methodist Studiesis a joint project of the MWRC and Oxford Centre.
+Related Scholarly Organisations (RSOs) of the MWRC are selected scholarly organizations that support the goals and purposes of the MWRC and its partners.
+Our RSOs are: The Australasian Centre for Wesleyan Research and the Oxford Centre for Methodism and Church History, Oxford Brookes University.
+Wesley and Methodist Studies is a joint project of the MWRC and Oxford Centre.